kecman/garage/PLAN.md

 - [Camera] Make a function to spiral on the bounding sphere and have it activated via a console command
 - [Camera] Undo/redo system for camera and other operations
 - [Camera] Camera position history/bookmarks with notes/annotations
+- [Camera] Change to orthographic when panning or zooming and perpective in first person view?
+Smooth blend between two
 - [Commands] save_session <filename>, load_session <session> to write session state (loaded items, state changes, clipping plane locations etc etc)
 - [Commands] Add a syntax for specifying what command to run when the app starts
 - [Commands] Command to select/sort items by type, geometric extent, size, number of points/faces, filename etc